UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 title: 'module5_06'
 ---

-# Forks
+# Forking

 ---
 # Collaborative work

-There are 2 strategies we can use to work with others:
+There are two main strategies we can use to work with others:

 1. **Branching**